elmtree-askmo/cloudcannon-app/content/learn/engineering/how-do-innovative-structures-utilize-stainlesssteel-sticks-to-achieve-structural-ambiguity.md

 url: /learn/engineering/questions/how-do-innovative-structures-utilize-stainlesssteel-sticks-to-achieve-structural-ambiguity
 score: -1.0
 related_article1:
-    id: 169365
+    id: 169369
     title: >-
-        How do ambiguous spaces contribute to the integration of interior and exterior design?
+        What challenges are associated with deflection calculations in structural engineering?
     subject: Engineering
-    url: /learn/engineering/questions/how-do-ambiguous-spaces-contribute-to-the-integration-of-interior-and-exterior-design
+    url: /learn/engineering/questions/what-challenges-are-associated-with-deflection-calculations-in-structural-engineering
 related_article2:
-    id: 169367
+    id: 169372
     title: >-
-        How does urban integration merge exterior and interior spaces to create urban resting places?
+        How do advanced materials contribute to technical developments in architecture?
     subject: Engineering
-    url: /learn/engineering/questions/how-does-urban-integration-merge-exterior-and-interior-spaces-to-create-urban-resting-places
+    url: /learn/engineering/questions/how-do-advanced-materials-contribute-to-technical-developments-in-architecture
 related_article3:
-    id: 169367
+    id: 169363
     title: >-
-        How does urban integration merge exterior and interior spaces to create urban resting places?
+        How can color be used as a tool in architecture to impact emotions?
-    subject: Engineering
+    subject: Psychology
-    url: /learn/engineering/questions/how-does-urban-integration-merge-exterior-and-interior-spaces-to-create-urban-resting-places
+    url: /learn/psychology/questions/how-can-color-be-used-as-a-tool-in-architecture-to-impact-emotions
 related_article4:
-    id: 169361
+    id: 169372
     title: >-
-        How does the integration of color enhance architectural design?
+        How do advanced materials contribute to technical developments in architecture?
     subject: Engineering
-    url: /learn/engineering/questions/how-does-the-integration-of-color-enhance-architectural-design
+    url: /learn/engineering/questions/how-do-advanced-materials-contribute-to-technical-developments-in-architecture
 related_article5:
-    id: 169367
+    id: 169372
     title: >-
-        How does urban integration merge exterior and interior spaces to create urban resting places?
+        How do advanced materials contribute to technical developments in architecture?
     subject: Engineering
-    url: /learn/engineering/questions/how-does-urban-integration-merge-exterior-and-interior-spaces-to-create-urban-resting-places
+    url: /learn/engineering/questions/how-do-advanced-materials-contribute-to-technical-developments-in-architecture
 ---

 &nbsp;